 Adopting a healthy lifestyle and getting regular eye exams can improve your chances of maintaining clear vision and eye health.

 - Maintain healthy blood sugar levels if you have diabetes

 - Wear sunglasses that offer 100 UV protection

 Although certain eye diseases show specific symptoms, the signs vary according to the condition.
 Keep in mind that some eye diseases, such as glaucoma, often don’t show early symptoms—which is why it's important to get regular eye exams.

 If you experience any of the following, contact Memorial Eye Center - Corinthian Pointe immediately.

 - Blurry or double vision

 - Eye inflammation or eye pain

 - Blind spots

-If you experience any symptoms or have a family history of eye diseases, make sure to schedule a consultation and eye exam at Memorial Eye Center - Corinthian Pointe in Houston today.
+If you experience any symptoms or have a family history of eye diseases, make sure to schedule a consultation and eye exam at Memorial Eye Center - Corinthian Pointe in Central Southwest today.